Chapter 18.68

 18.68.190 Streets and roads – General criteria.

 1. Collector Streets (Feeder).
-Where the area of a proposed subdivision includes any collector class streets, as shown on the major street plan, the subdivision plan shall incorporate such streets in the location shown on the street plan and the approval of the final plat shall include the dedication of the right-of-way and its improvement in accordance with the applicable city standards.
+Where the area of a proposed subdivision includes any collector class streets, as shown on the major street plan, the subdivision plan shall incorporate such streets in the location shown on the street plan and the approval of the final plat shall include the dedication of the right-of-way and its improvement in accordance with the applicable town standards.

 2. Minor Streets (Local Service).
-Where the area of a proposed subdivision includes any minor class streets, as shown on the major street plan, the subdivision plan shall provide for such street in the approximate location shown on the street plan and the approval of the final plat shall include the dedication of the right-of-way and its improvement in accordance with the applicable city standards.
+Where the area of a proposed subdivision includes any minor class streets, as shown on the major street plan, the subdivision plan shall provide for such street in the approximate location shown on the street plan and the approval of the final plat shall include the dedication of the right-of-way and its improvement in accordance with the applicable town standards.

 3. No subdivision plan which proposes the deletion or significant realignment of any street shown on the major street plan shall be given preliminary approval unless and until the plan shall have been amended in accordance with state law.